sam-sudo/Tattoo-App/README.md

 Another goal is create a section where the artist can recive appoimnet from an online form (Google forms / create personal wepPage), trying to make it easier the process of listening to an idea.

 ## Start proyect

+First of all need to run: `npm i` to install the dependences.

 I'm working with expo, to start the proyect we can use two diferents ways:
 `npm start / expo start
 `